Breastfeeding while traveling for work

 4. Have a transport plan in place.

 I pumped six or seven times a day during my trip, and I was looking at about 200 ounces of liquid gold that I needed to get home.
-I had heard of this amazing company Milk Stork that provides prepaid refrigerated boxes so you can easily ship breast milk via overnight delivery.
+I had heard of this amazing company, Milk Stork, which provides prepaid refrigerated boxes so you can easily ship breast milk via overnight delivery.
 I signed up for a 72-ounce box, and it was delivered right to my hotel room.
 All I had to do was pack up the storage bags and drop it off at FedEx.
 Since that was only going to cover less than half of my stash, I also purchased a Yeti cooler to carry the rest on the plane.
 Both cost about the same, but one (the cooler!)
 I get to use over and over again.
-Knowing that I had two solid options for getting my baby his food, gave me a lot of piece of mind.
+Knowing that I had two solid options for getting my baby his food, gave me a lot of peace of mind.

 5. Sneak in some “me time.”

 Honestly, being away from home sucks, but if you have a night or two (or in my case, five), carve out some time for self-care.
-Whether that means watching bad TV, ordering room service or bellying up to a local bar, charging your battery is a key ingredient to making it all work.
+Whether that means watching bad TV, ordering room service, or bellying up to a local bar, charging your battery is a key ingredient to making it all work.
 While you may feel some guilt for being away, your best bet is to make the most of your time away.
 Then be prepared for a lot of sweet baby snuggles when you come back home.